mollywoodnini/ga-z270x-ug/README.md

 ## Pre-Install

-* Create a vanilla installer and clone this repo.
+* Create a vanilla installer and clone or download this repo.
 * Edit the `post-config.plist` to fill in the blanks for `SMBIOS` !!
 * Copy USB_EFI to mounted USB EFI partition.
 * Compress INSTALL_EFI and copy to USB.